 - DLA will remain for disabled children until they reach the age of 16

 - DLA will also continue to be available for those aged 65 and over on 8 April 2013.

 The Department for Work and Pensions (DWP) awards PIP based upon their assessment of an individual’s ability to carry out a range of everyday activities.
 The eligibility criteria for PIP is different from those for DLA today and existing DLA recipients will not be automatically transferred across to PIP.
 This means that even if you already receive DLA, you will need to make a claim for the new benefit when the DWP invites you to do so at some point between now and 2018.
 The DWP will then assess your claim and decide what level of PIP benefit you should receive.

 whenpipwillbeintroduced Invitation to apply for PIP

-If DWP invite you to apply for PIP, you will need to make a claim for the new PIP benefit within four weeks of being invited to do so.
-If you do not make a claim for PIP, DWP will suspend and then stop your DLA payments completely.
-It is very important that you do not ignore any communications from DWP; please read any letters you receive carefully and respond with any deadlines.
+If the DWP invite you to apply for PIP, you will need to make a claim for the new PIP benefit within four weeks of being invited to do so.
+If you do not make a claim for PIP, the DWP will suspend and then stop your DLA payments completely.
+It is very important that you do not ignore any communications from the DWP; please read any letters you receive carefully and respond with any deadlines.

 The changes explained above will apply to England, Wales and Scotland.
-The devolved administration in Northern Ireland is working with DWP to consider how changes will be introduced in Northern Ireland.
+The devolved administration in Northern Ireland is working with the DWP to consider how changes will be introduced in Northern Ireland.

 pipandthemotabilityscheme PIP and the Motability Scheme